-2.2 Technical Assistance, Resources, and Other DCA Rulings
+Technical Assistance, Resources, and Other DCA Rulings

 DCA understands with online applications, technical difficulties may arise.
-If you experience any issues, or if you are unable to complete the online application, please contact DCA as soon as possible to allow staff sufficient time to address all technical issues.
+If you experience any issues, or if you are unable to complete the online application please contact DCA as soon as possible to allow DCA sufficient time to address all technical issues.
+Please submit all requests by December 1, 2020 December 18, 2020.